loft-sh/vcluster-docs/CONTRIBUTING.md

 "vCluster" is a trademark.
 There are strict legal frameworks around how to use a trademark, e.g. it cannot be used in plural. **Do not use "vClusters"**.

-### Products:
+### Products

-  - vCluster:
+- vCluster: this is the open source product
 - vCluster Pro: a single enhanced/paid/upgraded virtual cluster that uses Pro functionality (as labeled "Pro")
 - vCluster Platform: the management platform and UI for managing open source and commercial vCluster instances

 ### CLI

 `vcluster`

 ### Virtual clusters

 Never use vCluster or vClusters when talking about a virtual cluster or clusters that vCluster creates.

+vCluster is an app that spins up a virtual cluster and contains components to manage that virtual cluster; for example, the Syncer is a component that manages resource synchronization between host and virtual clusters.

 ## Kubernetes distros